 The candidate should have a strong interest in contributing to multidisciplinary teams and will be expected to publish scholarly papers and attend international conferences, as well as take on a mentorship role for undergraduate and graduate students.

 A Ph.D. in Biomechanics, Kinesiology, Movement Science, Physiology, Biomedical Engineering or a related field.

 A strong background in statistics, as well as previous experience in human subjects studies with wearable robots and working with neurological patient populations are highly desired.
 Additionally, having a PT background and being eligible for physical therapy licensure in the Commonwealth of Massachusetts would be a plus.

 Contact Email: email@example.com

-Please submit an updated CV and a cover letter detailing research interests and links to any relevant prior work, as well as the names and contact information for up to three references.
+Application materials include an updated CV, a cover letter describing research interests and goals, a full list of publications, and up to three relevant scientific papers.
+Please submit the names and contact information for up to three references.

 We strongly encourage applications from members of underrepresented groups.

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.